 Student records are used to help determine placement in mathematics, chemistry, physics, computer science, English, and composition courses.
 Students may also request to take a placement examination.

 The Student Health Form is mailed to accepted students and must be completed by the applicant and a physician.
-The Health Form should be returned to the Health Services Office immediately, since registration cannot be completed until this is done.
-All students taking four or more credits, whether full-time or part-time, must file the Daemen College Health Services Form prior to registering for classes.
-Failure to return the Health Form will result in delay of completing registration.
+The Health Form should be returned to the Health Services Office immediately since registration cannot be completed until this is done.
+All students taking four or more credits, whether full-time or part-time, must file the Daemen University Health Services Form prior to registering for classes.
+Failure to return the Health Form will result in delay in completing registration.
 If applicable, the student must also meet any health-related requirements specific to his/her academic program.
 Compliance with all New York State regulations regarding immunization is required.
 The health form details what is required as well as what is acceptable proof of immunity.

 New students are introduced to campus life through an intensive orientation program offered during the summer.
-The purpose of the Summer Orientation Program is to provide new students and their families with an all-inclusive introduction to Daemen College that will ease their transition into the academic and social community of the institution.
-The program provides students and their families with greater access to the services, information, and assistance needed to best prepare them for their progression into the College.
+The purpose of the Summer Orientation Program is to provide new students and their families with an all-inclusive introduction to Daemen University that will ease their transition into the academic and social community of the institution.
+The program provides students and their families with greater access to the services, information, and assistance needed to best prepare them for their progression into the University.
 Orientation sessions include social events as well as seminars and discussion groups conducted by upperclassmen and women, administrators, and faculty.
-Orientation events offer the incoming student an opportunity to meet new friends, to meet with the faculty, and to become acquainted with College personnel and campus facilities.
+Orientation events offer the incoming student an opportunity to meet new friends, to meet with the faculty, and to become acquainted with University personnel and campus facilities.